kaylynhan/asapp/README.md

 `npm -v` and `node -v`.

+The node version needs to be at least 12.

 You need to have mongodb installed.
 If you have brew, you can do this through

 `brew install mongodb-community`